trust-mfn-berlin/animals-as-objects/vault/story.untraceable.md

 [^7]: The ecological consequences of imperialism and colonialism were being examined as far back as in the 1980s.
 Cf. William Cronon. _Changes in the Land: Indians, Colonists, and the Ecology of New England_.
 New York: Hill and Wang, 1983; Alfred W. Crosby. _Ecological Imperialism: The Biological Expansion of Europe, 900-1900_.
 Cambridge: Cambridge University Press, 1986; Richard Grove. _Green Imperialism: Colonial Expansion, Tropical Island Edens and the Origins of Environmentalism, 1600-1860_.
 Cambridge: Cambridge University Press, 1995.

 [^8]: On the Tendaguru expeditions with regard to this problematic, see Mareike Vennen.
 “Dinosaurier in Berlin: Transformationen im Berliner Museum für Naturkunde, 1909-1937”.
 In _Dinosaurierfragmente: Zur Geschichte der Tendaguru-Expedition und ihrer Objekte, 1906-2018_.
+Ina Heumann, Holger Stoecker, Marco Tamborini, and Mareike Vennen (eds.).
 Göttingen: Wallstein, 2018: 166-191.

 :::DE:::